abhilashraju/reactor/design/reactor.md

     EXPECT_EQ(finished, true);

 ```
-The above code demonstrates the use of an Mono that produces one integer value and finishes.
+The above code demonstrates the use of a Mono that produces one integer value and finishes.

-String Flux
+#### String Flux
 ```
     bool finished{false};
     std::vector<std::string> captured;